 What is the definition of CGPA?

 CGPA stands for Cumulative Grade Point Average.
 It is the weighted average of all SGPAs earned throughout a program, considering the credits of each semester.
-It reflects long-term performance rather than short-term results.
+CGPA indicates long-term academic performance and is utilized by universities in order to decide eligibility for further studies, scholarships, and professional endeavors.

 How is CGPA calculated from multiple semesters?